Tuesday, June 14, 2016

 to obtain guns, especially ones like an AK-47.
 What happened?
 Absolutely nothing.

-According to one news source, there have been 998 mass shootings in the 912 days
+According to one news source, since the Sandy Hook massacre there have been 1,607 mass

 When Alison Parker and her photographer were gunned down on live television